Graph Neural Networks, Deep Reinforcement Learning and Probabilistic Topic Modeling for Strategic Multiagent Settings: Conclusions

 \begin{credits}

-The research described in this paper was carried out within the framework of the National Recovery and Resilience Plan Greece 2.0, funded by the European Union - NextGenera- tionEU (Implementation Body: HFRI.
+The research described in this paper was carried out within the framework of the National Recovery and Resilience Plan Greece 2.0, funded by the European Union - NextGenerationEU (Implementation Body: HFRI.
 Project name: DEEP- REBAYES.
 HFRI Project Number 15430).
+We also thank Stefano Albrecht for useful comments on an earlier version of this paper.

 \end{credits}